Fritz-Haber-Institut/Realtimeplot1_Backend/docs/users_and_authentication.md

 | experiments        | relationship("Experiment") | False       | False  | False    | ---           |
 | preferred_language | String(10)                 | False       | False  | False    | "en"          |

-- *The server will generate the user_id is when an admin creates a user.
+- *The server will generate the user_id when an admin creates a user.
 Format: uuid4.
 The only exception is the admin (user_id: 0) generated automatically when the database is created.*
 - *The user_type can only be "User" or "Admin".*

 ## Endpoints